Academic Year 2018-2019

-The class meets 8:30 a.m. to 4:15 p.m., Monday through Friday, with a few mandatory evening activities and/or group dinners every week.
-Although it is a Pass/Fail course, passing the course requires 95% attendance (i.e., you may miss one class for sickness or other excused absences) and 110% effort.
-MiddCORE is a full-time commitment so if you have significant obligations during this Winter Term, this would not be a good time to take the course.
+The Winter Immersion class meets 8:30 a.m. to 4:15 p.m., Monday through Friday, with a few mandatory evening activities and/or group dinners every week.
+Although it is a Pass/Fail course, passing the course requires 95% attendance (i.e., you may miss one class for sickness or other excused absence) and 110% effort.
+MiddCORE is a full-time commitment so if you have significant obligations during Winter Term, please consider applying for MiddCORE’s Summer Immersion Program.

-At this time, MiddCORE’s Winter Immersion program at Middlebury is for Middlebury Students only.
-If you are not a Middlebury student and you are interested in MiddCORE, please learn more about MiddCORE’s Summer Immersion Program in Tahoe.
+At this time, MiddCORE’s Winter Immersion program at Middlebury is for Middlebury College undergraduate students only.
+If you are not a Middlebury student and you are interested in MiddCORE, please read more about MiddCORE’s Summer Immersion Program.

 Due to increased demand and in order to ensure a diverse class, acceptance into MiddCORE’s Winter Immersion program is by approval only.